vonschau/next-routes/README.md

 after this into *props* you can found a `SeoComponent`

-We suggest to use [react-helmet](https://github.com/nfl/react-helmet) for a better integration
+If you want to override some tag generated, we suggest to use a single [Head](https://github.com/zeit/next.js/#populating-head) only for Seo component

 ```javascript